salt-die/terminal_movie_player/README.md

 If your terminal supports colors try terminal_movies_color or terminal_movies_gray.

-Requires ffpyplayer(for sound), curses, and opencv
+Requires ffpyplayer (for sound), curses, and opencv.